AdeelKhan-04/LumosAI/README.md

 ## Overview

-QUICKAI is a comprehensive AI SaaS platform that provides:
+LumosAI is a comprehensive AI SaaS platform that provides:

 - 🎨 AI Image Generation and Editing
 - 📝 Intelligent Content Creation